Kuldeep-Vasudev/Ruby-Devops/README.md

 - I have set-up the Ruby-on-Rails application on Docker container and have configured _LogRotate_ too in order to rotate the logs.

-- In order to make sure that the Application starts up on failure, Kubernetes is being used to make sure that the desired state of Application is always maintained.
+- In order to make sure that the Application starts up on failure, Kubernetes is being used to make sure that the state of Application is always Highly available and    Fault tolerant.

 - In order to make sure that the Application get deployed Automatically, Jenkins has been used for CI/CD.